-Overview on the system;
+Overview of the system;

-Once the connection is established the point is transmitted through the Iridium network and to the spidertracks servers, across a direct IP socket from the Iridium ground station.
+Once the connection is established the point is transmitted through the Iridium network and to the Spidertracks servers, across a direct IP socket from the Iridium ground station.

-Under ideal conditions, this channel (from the time the point is created on the device until it is processed and posted by spidertracks) has very low latency; generally less than 30s.
+Under ideal conditions, this channel (from the time the point is created on the device until it is processed and posted by Spidertracks) has very low latency; generally less than 30s.
 The network is highly dynamic, however, and is subject to some variance in performance.